ncatlab/nlab-content/pages/178.md

  \,.
 $$

-Using again the result from [[simpliciall principal bundle]] that the quotient map of a principal simplicial $G$-action is a Kan fibration, we find hat the bottom morphism evaluated on a Cech nerve is a Kan fibration, so that this homotopy pullback is computed as the ordinary pullback of cocycles.
+Using again the result from the discussion at [[simplicial principal bundle]] that the quotient map of a principal simplicial $G$-action is a Kan fibration, we find hat the bottom morphism evaluated on a Cech nerve is a Kan fibration, so that this homotopy pullback is computed as the ordinary pullback of cocycles.

 It follows that a differential cocycle is a pseudo-connection on a bundle, that does satisfy the condition that the connection forms $(A_i)$ induce on double overlaps _exact_ [[Chern-Simons form]]s interpolating between their [[curvature characteristic form]]s.
 This is solved in particular by proper connections.

 This way the connection cocycle condition is imposed after all on the differential cocycles, even though the universal conneciton is a pseudo-connection.

-###### Differential K-theory classes
+###### Differential K-theory classes {#LieGroupUniversalConnectionKTheory}

-But notice that in the above differential cohomology we have _coboundaries_ that are more general than usual gauge transformations of connections.
+But notice that in the above differential cohomology cocycle groupoid $\mathbf{H}_{diff}(X, \mathbf{B}G)$ we have _coboundaries_ that are more general than usual gauge transformations of connections:

 Again by the nature of $\tilde \mathbf{\flat}_{dR} \mathbf{B}^{n_i} \mathbb{R}$ we have that a coboundary between $(A_i, g_{i j})$ and $(A'_i, g'_{i j})$ is a transformation such that the interpolating [[Chern-Simons form]]s of the [[curvature characteristic form]]s are exact.